Psychological health key terms

 mental health

-a state of wellbeing in which every individual realises their own potential, can cope with the normal stresses of life, can work productively and fruitfully and can contribute to their community.
+a state of wellbeing that enables people to cope with the stresses of life, realise their abilities, learn well and work well, and contribute to their community.
 See also Psychological health.

 mental injury